LeoTheCatMeow/UnitySpaceShooter/README.md

 # UnitySpaceShooter
-contains the scripts from my Unity Space Shooter project
+contains the scripts from my Unity Space Shooter project, all written by myself.